StellaBkl/PhysicsGameLab/README.md

 # PhysicsGameLab
 ### Student Assessment AR App

 **PhysicsGameLab** is an Android app developed with Unity and C# that aims to assess students through augmented reality (AR) games linked to quizzes created by their teachers.
 The app utilizes **Vuforia** to recognize image targets and display AR content, enhancing the learning experience.
-All student data, including quiz grades and personal information, is stored in **Firebase**, making it easily accessible for teachers from their dedicated app [PhysicsGameLabforTeachers](https://github.com/StellaBkl/PhysicsGameLab).
+All student data, including quiz grades and personal information, is stored in **Firebase**, making it easily accessible for teachers from their dedicated app [PhysicsGameLab for Teachers](https://github.com/StellaBkl/PhysicsGameLab).

 The app is designed for students in 5th grade to engage in interactive AR games as part of their assessments, contributing to a more dynamic and fun learning process.